Causal discovery in heavy-tailed models: Numerical results

-Let $n$ denote the number of observations, $p$ the number of variables and $\alpha > 0$ the tail index of the simulated distribution.
+Regarding the simulation settings, we let $n$ denote the number of observations, $p$ the number of variables, and $\alpha > 0$ the tail index of the simulated distribution.
 For each combination of $n \in\{500, 1000, 10000\}$, $p \in \{4, 7, 10, 15, 20, 30, 50\}$ and $\alpha \in \{1.5, 2.5, 3.5\}$ we simulate 50 random SCMs under four different settings.
-The simulated data here is independent of the data used to choose the best fractional exponent of $k_n$ (see Figure~\ref{fig:k-robustness}).
+The simulated data is independent of the data used to choose the best fractional exponent of $k_n$ (see Figure~\ref{fig:k-robustness}).
 The first setting corresponds to linear SCMs with real-valued coefficients described in Section~\ref{subsec:realvalbeta}.
-In the second setting we introduce hidden confounders.
+In the second setting, we introduce hidden confounders.
 The third setting corresponds to nonlinear SCMs.
 In the fourth setting, we first generate linear SCMs and then transform each variable to uniform margins.
-Details on the generation of the SCMs are provided in Appendix~\ref{app:simulation_experiments}.
-For each simulation and setting we evaluate the performance of EASE, LiNGAM, order-LiNGAM and Rank PC algorithm with the SID\footnote{For the Rank PC algorithm, the SID refers to the best DAG in the estimated Markov equivalence class.}.
-As a baseline, in each simulation, we also compute the SID of a randomly generated DAG\footnote{In particular, we randomly choose the causal order, the sparsity and the connections of the DAG.}.
+Further details on the generation of the SCMs are in \ifjournal{Section~\ref{app:simulation_experiments} of the Supplementary Material. }\else{Appendix~\ref{app:simulation_experiments}. }\fi For each simulation and setting we evaluate the performance of EASE, ICA-LiNGAM, Pairwise LiNGAM, and Rank PC algorithm with the SID.
+As a baseline, in each simulation, we also compute the SID of a randomly generated DAG, where we randomly choose the causal order, the sparsity and the edges of the graph.